koordinates/py-pubtkt/README.md

 * Create a virtualenv: `virtualenv venv`

 * Install requirements: `pip install -r requirements.txt`.
-Note on some Ubuntu releases, you might need to install python-m2crypto via apt rather than using pip.
+Note on some Ubuntu releases, you might need to install `python-m2crypto` via apt-get rather than using pip.

 * Create some secret keys - the public key needs to go on each host using mod_auth_pubtkt.